-There are no FMSs, FMEs and FMPs that directly contribute to water supply.
-However, this plan does include five FMPs for large detention structures that have a quantified indirect water supply component related to aquifer recharge, and there are a handful of flood management actions that could potentially be modified in the design phase to include an indirect water supply component for irrigation or other nearby needs (see Table 6-3 below).
-It should be noted that any benefits should be considered indirect and will not increase firm yield.
-All proposed detention structures should be evaluated for evaporation and seepage loss to confirm that water rights and water availability are not adversely affected.
+FMSs, FMEs and FMPs that could measurably contribute to water supply are proposed large detention structures.
+This plan does not include any FMSs, FMEs or FMPs for large detention structures that have a quantified water supply component, although there are a handful of flood management actions that could potentially be modified in the design phase to include a water supply component for irrigation or other nearby needs (see Table 6-3 below).
+However, those basins should be evaluated for evaporation and seepage loss to confirm that water rights and water availability are not adversely affected.
 There are also several existing reservoirs in the basin that are permitted for water supply but indirectly have a flood mitigation impact.
 Finally, small detention basins such as the nine existing basins managed by UGRA may be used as a domestic water supply for one household, as well as watering livestock.